-The '80s was the golden era of horror movies.
+The '80s proved to be the golden era of horror movies.
 Everyone knows about the Friday the 13th and A Nightmare on Elm Street franchises, but there's a treasure trove of lesser-known horror films lurking in that VHS bargain bin.
 Let's look at some, spanning everything from bugs to yogurt.
 Most of the content here isn't for the squeamish, so if you want to skip out, you can read my review of The Care Bears Movie.

-This isn't a "top 10," because there are a metric ton of unsung '80s horror gems, and the movies are presented in no specific order.
+This isn't a "top 10," because there are a metric ton of unsung '80s horror gems, and our movies are presented in no specific order.
 I own all of these cult-following films on physical media, and many were picked up from local video stores.

 This list is free of major spoilers.
 Prepare for therapy!

 This Italian horror/mystery flick belongs to the genre known as giallo.
 Translating to "yellow," referring to the covers of Italy's pulp thriller paperbacks, giallo films feature: